 How do we manage change in our organizations?
 Not very well, apparently.
-According to statistics, the success rate for many planned change implementations is low: 37 percent for Total Quality Management; 30 percent for Reengineering and Business Process Reengineering, and a whopping 97% for some software implementations.
-Regardless of the industry, situation, levels of people involved, or intended outcome, change seems to be sabotaged in unknown ways, causing the real possibility of failure:
+According to statistics, the success rate for many planned change implementations is low: 37 percent for Total Quality Management; 30 percent for Reengineering and Business Process Reengineering, and a whopping 3% for some software implementations.
+Regardless of the industry, situation, levels of people involved, or intended outcome, change seems carry a real possibility of failure:

-- Internal partners fail in attempts to promote and elicit proposed change initiatives across departments.
+- Internal partners fail in attempts to promote and elicit proposed initiatives across departments.

 - Leaders get blindsided by unknowns, creating more problems or becoming part of the problem when attempting to find a fix.

-- The system gets disrupted during the change process, unwittingly harming people, relationships, and initiatives.
+- The change process unwittingly disrupts and harms people, relationships, and initiatives.

 - Improper, or non-existent, integration between developers and users cause lack of buy-in and resistance.